-I guess most people fear being alone.
-I can admit, its not like I don’t value or want other people’s company around me.
-Of course I would rather be having fun with people but I have just got used to doing things by my Jason De Rulo self ie Ridin’ solo.
+I guess most people fear to be alone.
+I can admit, it is not like I don’t value or want other people’s company around me.
+Of course, I would rather be having fun with people but I have just got used to doing things by my Jason De Rulo self ie Ridin’ solo.
 Travel?
 Tick.
 Movies?
 Tick.
 Gigs?
 Tick.
 Three-day camping festival?
 Tick.
 The last three I started to do after the solo travels I must admit!
-No I am not asking you to reward me with gold medals or thinking that I am badass or brave.
+No, I am not asking you to reward me with gold medals or thinking that I am badass or brave.
 I’m not.
 I am just used to doing things by myself that it doesn’t really bother me.

 Do I like being alone?